tarantool/doc/doc/book/box/atomic.rst

 case of such a failure that can happen, for example, if the disk space is over, the transaction isolation level becomes *read uncommitted*.

-[TODO - Is it in Vynil?]
-To implement isolation, Tarantool uses a simple optimistic scheduler: the first transaction to commit wins.
+In :ref:`vynil <engines-chapter>`, to implement isolation Tarantool uses a simple optimistic scheduler: the first transaction to commit wins.
 If a concurrent active transaction has read a value modified by a committed transaction, it is aborted.